November 2016 — Black Friday

 I hoped she was right.

 Later that evening, after Aunt Dawn and her boyfriend left for their weekend getaway, Constanza and I got ready to hit the mall.
-I wasn’t a Black Friday fanatic like I used to be, but the idea of being out, being seen, felt like a needed shift.
+I wasn’t the Black Friday fanatic I used to be, but the idea of being out — being seen — felt like a needed shift.

 The mall felt like a war zone.
-There were crying toddlers, harassed parents, and discount-hunting chaos in every direction.
+Crying toddlers, harassed parents, and discount-hunting chaos in every direction.
 Constanza and I wove through it all like seasoned soldiers, dodging strollers and grabbing the last decent candles at Bath & Body Works.
 I was mid-complaint about my aching feet when it happened.

 I didn’t notice she’d stopped.

 One second, I was walking.
 The next, I slammed right into the back of her.
-She yelped, lurching forward, and I stumbled back, straight into someone else.
+She yelped, lurched forward, and I stumbled back — straight into someone else.
 Strong hands steadied me, warm and firm against my arms.

-“Whoa—careful,” a voice said, low and slightly husky, tinged with a smile.
+“Whoa, careful,” a voice said.
+Low, husky, tinged with a smile.
 “You okay?”

-I turned and instantly forgot every word I’d ever known.
-He was tall, with sun-kissed curls, braces that only made his dimples deeper, and these bright, unreadable blue eyes.
-I blinked up at him like a deer in headlights.
+I turned and forgot every word I’d ever known.
+He was tall, with sun-kissed curls, braces that made his dimples deeper, and bright, unreadable blue eyes.

 “Dorian?”
-Constanza said, surprise and mischief already laced in her voice.
+Constanza said, surprise and mischief mixing in her tone.
 “Didn’t know you lived near here.”

 He grinned.
 “Zaza!”

 “You know him?”
-I asked, my voice quieter than I intended.
+I asked, my voice softer than I meant.

-“Oh, I’m sorry,” he said, looking back at me.
+“Oh, I’m sorry,” he said, looking at me.
 “That was totally my fault.”

-“No, it was mine,” I murmured, brushing myself off and doing everything I could not to look at his mouth when he smiled.
+“No, it was mine,” I said quickly, brushing myself off and trying not to look at his mouth when he smiled.

 “She’s Amara,” Constanza said, waving a hand between us.
 “A friend with better manners than you.”

 “Nice to meet you, Amara.”
-He gave me a quick once-over — not creepy, just. . . noticing.
+He gave me a once-over — not creepy, just noticing.
 “I hope you’re nicer than Zaza here.”

-Dorian smirked, unfazed.
+Dorian smirked.
 “Most people don’t come to a full stop in the middle of a clearance battle.”

-She crossed her arms, raising an eyebrow.
+She crossed her arms.
 “Still could’ve used your words.”

-He held up his hands in mock surrender.
+He lifted his hands in mock surrender.
 “Touché.”

-I laughed before I could stop myself, and he caught it, sending me a smile in return.
-We talked for a minute.
-Light banter, easy smiles.
+I laughed before I could stop myself, and he caught it, smiling wider.
+We talked for a minute—light banter, easy smiles.
 Then he mentioned meeting up with friends and asked if we wanted to come.
 We didn’t.
-Too many sales to chase, too many stops on the schedule, but something shifted in that short exchange.
+Too many sales to chase, too many stops on the schedule.
+But something in that short exchange shifted.
 Something small, but unmistakable.

 A spark.

-And that night, lying in bed with my curls tucked safely in my bonnet, I thought about him.
+And that night, lying in bed with my curls tucked into my bonnet, I thought about him.

 Dorian.

-Later that night, Constanza was camped out on my bedroom floor like it was her personal throne — surrounded by shopping bags, half-eaten snacks, and the scent of Bath & Body Works lingering in the air.
-She was scrolling through her phone with one hand and popping chocolate-covered pretzels with the other, completely unbothered.
-I lay sprawled on my bed, staring at the ceiling like it might spell out my future.
+Later that night, Constanza was camped out on my bedroom floor like it was her personal throne — surrounded by shopping bags, half-eaten snacks, and the scent of Bath & Body Works drifting through the air.
+She scrolled her phone with one hand and popped chocolate-covered pretzels with the other, completely unbothered.

 I squinted at her.
 “You’re insufferable.”

-“And yet, so helpful,” she said, holding up her phone.
+“And yet, so helpful.”
+She lifted her phone.
 “I gave him your number, by the way.”

 I bolted upright.
 “You what?”